 If you don’t have clarified butter on hand regular butter will do the trick. serve with some fresh lemon wedges and a side of your liking and your will have yourself a great meal.

 “I suddenly discovered that cooking was a rich and layered and endlessly fascinating subject.
 The best way to describe it is to say that I fell in love with French food- the tastes, the processes, the history, the endless variations, the rigorous discipline, the creativity, the wonderful people, the equipment, the rituals.” ~ Julia Child,

 Note: Switch out the traditional parsley for mint and you will be surprised at how great it pairs too.

-I’m thrilled you are reading one of my recipes, if you made this recipe i’d love to hear about it!
-You can post a review, picture below or via Instagram and by doing so you will be automatically entered into our seasonal CONTEST to win one of our great prizes.
-Winner will be notified via email within a week after the contest closes.
-Thank you and until next time see ya in the kitchen.
+I am so thrilled you are reading one of my recipes, your visits and your comments are greatly appreciated.
+Thank you very much for reading and until next time see ya in the kitchen.
 Don’t want to miss a recipe?
 Sign up for our NEWSLETTER delivered right to your inbox!